Dow Constantine

 James Dow Constantine (born November 15, 1961) is an American lawyer, urban planner, and politician who is the chief executive officer of Sound Transit.
 He was appointed in 2025 after resigning as county executive of King County, Washington, a position he had held since 2009.
 A member of the Democratic Party, (Note: The office of King County Executive is nonpartisan, but Constantine identifies as a member of the Democratic Party.)
 Constantine served on the King County Council from 2002 to 2009, and in the Washington State Legislature from 1997 to 2002.

 Early life and education

 The son of John and Lois Constantine, he was born and raised in West Seattle.
 In 1980, he graduated from West Seattle High School, where he was student body president and an Eagle Scout.
-He attended the University of Washington (UW), receiving a Bachelor of Arts in political science and graduated as a member of the Phi Kappa Sigma fraternity.
+He attended the University of Washington (UW), receiving a Bachelor of Arts in political science and graduating as a member of the Phi Kappa Sigma fraternity.
 Constantine also served an internship with Washington's 34th Legislative District representative Phil Talmadge.
 While attending law school, Constantine worked as a disk jockey for the college radio station KCMU.
 In 1989, Constantine earned a J.D. degree from the University of Washington School of Law.
-Constantine later returned to obtain a Master's degree in urban planning from UW in 1992.
+Constantine later returned to obtain a master's degree in urban planning from UW in 1992.